nadiiastasyk/NetCore_Develop/README.md

 # NetCore_Develop
-This is an example of .Net Core Application
+This is a test project of .Net Core Web Application